Sodel-the-Vociferous/NoteBag/README.txt

 =============

-My dad wanted a simple program to manage notes on his computer, so I wrote one.
-It's a simple program, but I hope someone in addition to my dad finds it useful or interesting.
+My dad wanted a simple program to manage notes on his computer, so I wrote NoteBag.
+It's pretty bare, both in appearance and functionality, but I hope someone in addition to my dad finds it useful or interesting.

 NoteBag.py is the main program to run.
 The first time you run NoteBag, it will ask you to choose the folder where it will store all of the